ds-edu/DataScienceCapstone_OnlineRetail/README.md

 ## 2. Data Wrangling

-The [Data Wrangling](../notebooks/DataWrangling.ipynb) step kicked off with 541,910 records in the 2010 tab of the dataset.
-There were inconsistencies found in the dataset such as blank customer ID (~25%), negative quantities (1.6%) which were found to be related to cancelled invoices, and duplicate records (~1% ).
-These records were dropped from the dataset as they were deemed not helpful in analyzing the customer transactions.
+The [Data Wrangling](../notebooks/DataWrangling.ipynb) step kicked off with 541,910 records in the 2010 dataset tab.

+Several inconsistencies were identified, including blank customer IDs (approximately 25%), negative quantity values (1.6%), which were related to canceled invoices, and duplicate records (around 1%).
+These problematic records were removed from the dataset, as they were not particularly useful in analyzing customer transactions.

-An interesting column is the invoices which have values not conforming with the documented notation; however, thorough investigation suggested thatthose records don't contain irregularities in their respective numeric data.
-An assumption was made that these transactions were entered manually or done outside the order placement process.
-Because there are no anomalies in the numeric data, these records were retained in the analysis.
+One noteworthy column contained invoice values that did not conform to the documented format.
+However, a thorough investigation revealed that these records had no anomalies in their respective numeric data.
+These transactions were assumed to be entered manually or processed outside the official order placement system.
+Since there were no irregularities in the numeric data, these records were included in the analysis.

-A total of 392733 records remain at the end of the Data Wrangling process.
+At the conclusion of the Data Wrangling step, there were 392,733 records remaining for exploratory data analysis (EDA).

 |Number |Description                                      |
 |-------|-------------------------------------------------|